Disney Adventure cruise from Singapore canceled due to propulsion issues

 May 8, 2026 , Accidents

-The company arranged compensation measures for affected guests, including full refunds for the cancelled sailing, a future cruise credit equal to 50% of the fare, overnight hotel accommodation, and reimbursement of additional expenses up to US$500.
+DCL arranged compensation measures for affected guests, including full refunds for the canceled sailing, an FCC/future cruise credit equal to 50% of the fare, overnight hotel accommodation, and reimbursement of additional expenses up to US$500.

-Reports from passengers described a prolonged wait alongside before the final cancellation announcement was delivered.
+Reports from passengers described a prolonged wait before the final cancellation announcement was delivered.
 A message circulated by a representative connected with the ship’s operations expressed regret for the disruption and acknowledged the patience shown by guests during the delay.
-The statement noted that engineering teams and crew members had worked continuously behind the scenes in an effort to resolve the technical issue while maintaining operational safety standards.
+The statement noted that engineering teams and crew members had worked continuously behind the scenes trying to resolve the issue while maintaining operational safety standards.

 For more Disney Adventure incidents and accidents, see the ship's CruiseMinus page